Modules | C++

 concatenate_segments.cpp

-// Merge multiple line segment collections
+// Variadic - merge multiple line segment collections

 auto edges1 = extract_boundary_edges(mesh1);